 How Do I Avoid “Delhi Belly”?

-After traveling in India for sometime it becomes apparent that life there revolves around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
+After traveling in India for sometime it becomes apparent that life there (for most people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
 Below is a list of tips I’ve learned to help you stay healthy while still enjoying the absolute delight of eating cuisine in India.

 1) What types of food do people eat in India?

 Every town has its unique style and specialties for you to explore and indulge in.
 It’s definitely wise to take precautions and know what not to eat in India as this is the most likely cause of getting dysentery.